How to Attract Gen Z and Millennials to Your Rental Properties

 During the rental search, generation Z and millennials are paying attention to the direction the windows face.
 For example, south-facing windows get the most direct sunlight throughout the day whilst north-facing windows tend to generate the least amount of natural light.
 As an investor, consider this before purchasing a rental property.

-Whilst carpets are more eco-friendly, flooring throughout a property increases the value and attracts younger renters.
-Similar to windows, flooring helps brighten up a property as light can bounce off the floor rather than get absorbed by a carpet.
-Additionally, flooring is easier to clean, lasts longer, and looks more elegant compared to carpet.
+Whilst carpets are more eco-friendly, wood flooring throughout a property increases the value and attracts younger renters.
+However, sometimes the high cost of wooden flooring doesn’t make it worth installing so be sure to look closely at woo vs carpet vs vinyl plank cost comparisons.
+Similar to windows, the flooring you choose can help to brighten up a property as light can bounce off the floor rather than get absorbed by a carpet.
+Additionally, wood flooring is easier to clean, lasts longer (but you’ll need to pay to revarnish it), and looks more elegant compared to carpet.
+Plus, will the help of a company that specializes in hardwood flooring refinishing chicago based or similar, then maintaining your wooden floors is also incredibly easy.

 Neutral Colour Pallets